DjangoGirls/organizer-manual/sponsors/github_sponsor.md

 To apply again:

 * Prepare a letter explaining why you need another grant
+* ensure your documents match the name of your approved workshop (this could be city, state or county name depending on your location), if in doubt, this should match your event email address
 * fill the form on the [sponsorships requests' page](https://djangogirls.org/sponsor-request/)

 This second application will be reviewed by GitHub and they will contact you with the results.